orbitaloop/WebSqlSync/README.md

 	        "userAgent": "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_7_2) AppleWebKit/534.52.7 (KHTML, like Gecko) Version/5.1.2 Safari/534.52.7",
 	        "lastSyncDate": 1326553035406,/* added automatically by WebSqlSync*/
 	    },
-	    "data": {/* WebSQL detect the 2 modified objects and send them*/ "card_stat": [{
+	    "data": {/* WebSQL detect the 2 modified objects and send them.
+If there is no change on the client, data will be empty */
+	        "card_stat": [{
 	            "card_id": 100330,
 	            "firstViewTime": 1326845243.743,